 During the late 1980s, the hotel was converted into low-income apartments, with rooms available to rent by the week.
 The Ambassador Hotel became the site of multiple drug busts and prostitution raids.
 In 1992, fifty blocks of the adjacent LaVilla neighborhood were condemned and demolished as a revitalization project.
 Many of the displaced residents from the LaVilla neighborhood moved into the Ambassador Hotel.

 In 1997, the building was cited for numerous code violations during a crack cocaine raid.
-Police discovered a hidden closed circuit surveillance system on the fifth floor to warn residents of incoming police or drug sales.
+Police discovered a hidden closed-circuit surveillance system on the fifth floor to warn residents of incoming police or drug sales.

-Property safety officials found cracked walls, faulty wiring, and locked fire escape doors among hundreds of other violations.
+Code enforcement officials found cracked walls, faulty wiring, and locked fire escape doors among hundreds of other violations.
 The owner was given 15 days to make thousands of dollars worth of repairs in order to bring the building into compliance or face fines and possible condemnation.
 Some code violations dated as far back as 1991.

 The Ambassador Hotel was officially condemned in 1998.
 Plans to renovate the hotel in 2005 never materialized.
 In 2009, a Jacksonville businessman had an $8 million plan to turn the abandoned apartments into the Ambassador Lofts which included 50 apartments and retail space.
 However, the historic property was acquired by Axis Hotels LLC, which announced plans in 2018 to turn the building into a 4 or 5-star boutique hotel with 100 rooms and a rooftop bar.
 The building has been undergoing interior demolition as recent as January 2019.